zain100000/MediLink/medi_link_backend/Readme.md

 - **User Management**:

   - User registration, login, and authentication.
-  - Role-based access control: `user`, `admin`, and `superadmin`.
+  - Role-based access control: `patient`, `doctor`, and `superadmin`.
-  - Watchlist management for users.
+  - Profile management for patients and doctors.

-- **Anime Catalog**:
+- **Doctor Management:**:

-  - Add, update, delete, and view anime.
+  - Add, update, delete, and view doctor profiles.
-  - Associate anime with genres and episodes.
+  - Associate doctors with specialties and availability schedules.
-  - Average ratings calculated from user reviews.
+  - Average ratings calculated from patient reviews.

-- **Genres**:
+  - Categorize doctors by medical specialties (e.g., Cardiology, Dermatology, Neurology).

-  - Categorize anime by genre (e.g., Action, Comedy, Drama).
+- **Appointments:**:

-- **Episodes**:
+  - Patients can book, reschedule, or cancel appointments.

-  - Manage individual anime episodes with details like title, description, duration, and release date.
+  - Doctors can manage their appointment schedules.

-- **Reviews and Ratings**:
+- **Reviews & Ratings:**:

-  - Users can leave ratings and comments on anime.
+  - Patients can leave ratings and comments for doctors.

-- **Role-Based Access**:
+- **Role Based Accessed Control(RBAC):**:

-  - Only admins/superadmins can add or modify anime, genres, or episodes.
+  - Only superadmins will be able to manage.

 ---